Crack-Up (1936 film): Production

 Principal photography for Crack-Up took place from late September to late October 1936, primarily at the 20th Century Fox studios in Hollywood of Los Angeles, California.
 A newly developed Lockheed Model 10 Electra airplane from the Lockheed Aircraft Corporation manufacturing plant in nearby Burbank, California stood in for the experimental "Wild Goose" research aircraft portrayed in the 1936 film giving it a futuristic realism.

 Reception

+In their March, 1937 edition, Modern Screen gave the film a one-star review and commented that it may appeal to "lovers of weird melodrama who aren’t too particular about plots and plausibility.
+Its main asset is a fine portrayal of Peter Lorre."
+It concluded with the assessment that, "It’s Peter Lorre’s picture; the rest of the players have little chance to demonstrate their wares."

 Crack-Up was a low-budget B movie that was enhanced by the sinister presence of Lorre who "... plays his limited role with a refreshing sense of sardonic humor."
 Leonard Maltin's review opined, "Not-bad espionage tale, with Lorre highly amusing as a spy trying to secure plans for experimental airplane; Donlevy's the test pilot he tries to bribe."
-On the DVD release of Crack-Up, the reviewer for DVD Talk gave a positive recommendation: "A lot of 'Crack-Up' doesn't make a lick of real-world sense, but in its own crazy way, the film is quite entertaining."
+On the DVD release of Crack-Up, the reviewer for DVD Talk gave a positive recommendation: "A lot of Crack-Updoesn't make a lick of real-world sense, but in its own crazy way, the film is quite entertaining."